toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 Functional enhancement: add requirement for existing implementation to be able to disable assert packing so that any possible compatibility issues introduced (which we think will not happen) can be avoided when upgrading to a packedassert version of the software.
 Also to allow performance comparison.
 No making a requirement for day 0 implementations because they may want to save the work of having a non-packed-assert code path.

 Some rewrite to increase readibility, subdivided 3.3.1 into multiple subsections to better structure it.

+Second round: some additional refinements to limit scope of prioriziation of messages, added security considerations.

 Some nits.